Geometry of isoparametric hypersurfaces in Riemannian manifolds: The shape operator of Tubes

 The second formula can also be derived similarly. \end{proof}

-Now we're ready to give the power series expansion of the shape operator.
-From Lemma \ref{covar of coord fields}, one can immediately deduce the following. \begin{lem} At the point $\eta_v(t)=exp_p(tv)\in P_t$, the following expansions hold $\Box$ \end{lem} Notice that along the geodesic $\eta_v(t)$ one can always choose a system of Fermi coordinates $(x_1,\cdots,x_n)$ such that it satisfies further: (Lemma 2.5 in \cite{Gr04})
+Now we are ready to give the power series expansion of the shape operator.
+From Lemma \ref{covar of coord fields}, one can immediately deduce the following. \begin{lem} At the point $\eta_v(t)=exp_p(tv)\in P_t$, the following expansions hold $\Box$ \end{lem} Notice that along the geodesic $\eta_v(t)$ one can always choose a system of Fermi coordinates $(x_1,\cdots,x_n)$ such that it satisfies a further property (Lemma 2.5 in \cite{Gr04}):